-If the offices of the Chairman and CEO are held by the same person, or if the Director serving as Chairman does not meet the criteria for independence established by the New York Stock Exchange, the independent members of the Board of Directors will, after considering the recommendation of the Nominating and Corporate Governance Committee, annually elect an independent Director to serve as the Lead Independent
+If the offices of the Chair and CEO are held by the same person, or if the Director serving as Chair does not meet the criteria for independence established by the New York Stock Exchange, the independent Directors will, after considering the recommendation of the Nominating and Corporate Governance Committee, annually elect an independent Director to serve as the Lead Independent Director.

-Director.
 Although elected annually, the Lead Independent Director is generally expected to serve for more than one year.

-The role of the Lead Independent Director is intended to expand lines of communication among independent Board members with the CEO and with the Executive Chairman, since he/she is not independent, and is not intended to reduce the free and open access and communications that each independent Director has with other Board members, the CEO and other members of management.
+The role of the Lead Independent Director is intended to expand lines of communication among independent Board members with the CEO and with the Executive Chair, since he/she is not independent, and is not intended to reduce the free and open access and communications that each independent Director has with the other Board members, the CEO and other members of management.
+Specific duties include: (i) presiding at all Board meetings at which the Chair is not present, including executive sessions of the independent Directors, (ii) serving as the liaison between the independent Directors and the CEO and Chair, (iii) approving information sent to the Board, (iv) approving Board meeting agendas, (v) approving Board meeting schedules to ensure that there is sufficient time to discuss all agenda items and (vi) calling meetings of independent Directors.